All right, news roundup, information overload hour, toll free.

 We've got to be trying to make as many differences as we can legislatively.

-All right, quick break more with Matt Schlapp, Chairman of CPAC.
+All right, quick break more with Matt Schlapp, chairman of CPAC.

-Uh, and uh we'll talk more about grading of these politicians, but I think is very revealing, and you need to know where your senators, your congressmen are on the issues when it matters when they actually put forward votes.
+And you need to know where your senators, your congressmen are on the issues when it matters when they actually put forward votes.

 Hey there, I'm Mary Catherine Hamm.